dao-xyz/peerbit/docs/blog/2026-02-02-interactive-fanout-visualizer.md

 For simplicity, node 0 acts as both:
 - the **bootstrap/tracker** (rendezvous that returns join candidates), and
 - the **root** (level 0 of the tree).

+In production these roles do not need to be the same node.
+The combined role here is a visualization simplification.

 As peers join, node 0 accepts up to `rootMaxChildren`.
 After that it starts rejecting joins and, because it also acts as the tracker in this demo, it steers joiners toward other nodes with free slots so the tree can keep growing without everyone attaching to the root.